 4. Bell Peppers

-They are widely used as salads as pizza toppings and come in a variety of colors but.
+They are widely used as salads and pizza toppings and come in various colours.
 This unique vegetable is loaded with essential nutrients.
 You can eat them raw or cooked, have your pick!

 Vitamin C Content: